Cardano Price Analysis: ADA/USD may retreat to $0.0450 before another bullish wave

 Editors’ Picks

-Cardano (ADA) hit the intraday high of $0.0548 during early Asian hours and retreated to $0.0537 by press time.
-Despite the sell-off, the coin is still nearly 6% higher from this time on Sunday.
+Cardano (ADA) hit the intraday low of $0.0509 during early Asian hours and recovered to $0.0532 by press time.
+Despite the recovery, the coin is still nearly 7% lower from this time on Sunday.